Shaggy Rogers: Performers

 Radio disc-jockey and actor Casey Kasem created Shaggy's voice.
 Kasem voiced Shaggy for 28 years, from Scooby-Doo, Where Are You! in 1969 until the Johnny Bravo crossover episode "Bravo Dooby-Doo" in 1997.
 Starting with What's New, Scooby-Doo? in 2002 and Looney Tunes: Back in Action in 2003, Kasem resumed the role and continued to do so until his retirement in 2009.
 Billy West voiced the character in the film Scooby-Doo on Zombie Island (1998).
 Scott Innes (who has also voiced Scooby and Scrappy-Doo) voiced Shaggy in the 1999–2001 direct-to-video films, and in video games until 2009.
 Innes reprised Shaggy in Harvey Birdman, Attorney at Law and a DirecTV commercial featuring the Scooby gang in 2008.
 Scott Menville voiced Shaggy in Shaggy & Scooby-Doo Get a Clue!.
 Upon Casey Kasem's official retirement in 2009, Matthew Lillard (who played Shaggy in the 2002 and 2004 live-action films) took over as the main voice of Shaggy.
 Lillard also played Shaggy in Robot Chicken and Mad.
 Nick Palatas played Shaggy in the 2009 and 2010 live-action films.
 Will Forte voiced the character for the 2020 animated film Scoob! while Iain Armitage voices the child version of Shaggy.
-An alternative version of Shaggy, an African American school newspaper reporter referred to exclusively as Norville, appears in the HBO series Velma.
+An alternative version of Shaggy, an African American school newspaper reporter referred to exclusively as Norville, appears in Velma.